 Find out if you’re eligible for a car insurance refund

-LV= is also offering refunds to car and motorbike insurance customers, ranging from £20 up to £50.
-However, you’ll only be eligible for the refund if you can prove you’ve been financially affected by coronavirus.
-For example, you should qualify for a refund if you’ve either been made redundant since March 1 this year, or you’ve been furloughed but haven’t received money from the coronavirus Job Retention Scheme.
-Alternatively, you may be eligible if you’re self-employed and haven’t been able to work or trade due to the pandemic, and you haven’t yet received money via the Self-Employment Income Support Scheme.
-If you meet the above criteria, you can request a refund by calling LV= on 0800 085 5608.
-If your mileage has fallen significantly since lockdown rules were introduced, it’s worth contacting your insurer to see if they will offer you a refund.
+If your mileage has fallen significantly since the start of the coronavirus pandemic, it’s worth contacting your insurer to see if they will offer you a refund.
 A spokesperson for the Association of British Insurers(ABI) said: “Your motor insurer can advise on any options that may help reduce your premium, or if you are worried about being able to continue to pay premium instalments.
 Any premium adjustments or refunds will be a matter for individual insurers.”

 See if you can defer your car insurance payments if you're struggling financially

 Since 18 May, insurers have been obliged to offer customers who are finding it difficult to make ends meet due to coronavirus, a payment holiday lasting between one and three months.
 If you need a break from payments, you’ll need to request one from your insurer – they won’t be granted automatically.
 The last date you’ll be able to request a payment holiday is 31 October.
 This date was originally 18 August, but the scheme has now been extended so that it ends at the same time as payment holidays for other financial products.

 Shop around for cover